Threads, Echoes, and Ink

 Abigail Glickman

-In the late seventeenth century, Jewish travelers seeking hidden scrolls visited the Ben Ezra synagogue in Fustat – old Cairo – and commented on the graffiti covering its walls.
-To the historian Joseph Hacker, these inscriptions were a “barbaric practice of defacing the structure,” an indication that the synagogue had become “more a tourist site” and “less a sacred place.”
+In the late seventeenth century, Jewish travellers seeking hidden scrolls visited the Ben Ezra synagogue in Fustat – old Cairo – and commented on the graffiti covering its walls.
+To the historian Joseph Hacker, these inscriptions were a “barbaric practice of defacing the structure”, an indication that the synagogue had become “more a tourist site” and “less a sacred place”.
 Challenging Hacker’s distinction between the secular and the sacred, and how we see and remember across histories and narratives, this talk will look at an eleventh-century transfer of textile to a woman via her dowry, and the textile’s subsequent reuse as covering for a synagogue’s walls, reading the seventeenth-century inscriptions as an afterlife of the eleventh-century textile.
-The intention is to map the movement of textile from a woman’s body to the body of the synagogue, analyzing it, alongside the later graffiti text, as a social fabric(ation) that provides a critical point of entry into collective memory and cultural identity.
+The intention is to map the movement of textile from a woman’s body to the body of the synagogue, analysing it, alongside the later graffiti text, as a social fabric(ation) that provides a critical point of entry into collective memory and cultural identity.

 Advertisement